One RD Guarantee

 What does this program do?

-This program provides loan guarantees to eligible lenders to develop essential community facilities in rural areas.
+This program provides loan guarantees to eligible lenders to develop essential community facilities (CF) in rural areas.
 An essential community facility is defined as a public improvement, operated on a non-profit basis, needed for the orderly development of a rural community where the rural community is a city or town, or its equivalent county or multi-county area.
 The term “facility” refers to both the physical structure financed, and the resulting service provided to rural residents or rural businesses.

 Who may apply for this program?